Firefly (franchise): Novels

 A novelization of the film Serenity, written by Keith R. A. DeCandido, was published by Pocket Books in 2005.
 At the time that book was contracted, Pocket Books also contracted to publish two original novels, and solicited proposals from various authors.
 However, none of these proposals were approved by Joss Whedon, and after a year had elapsed, the contract was canceled.

 In February 2018, it was announced that Titan Books would be releasing three new Firefly novels, beginning later that year, with Joss Whedon attached as executive editor.
 The novels would be within the main canon of the Firefly universe, which also includes Dark Horse's Serenity comics.
 Big Damn Hero (James Lovegrove from a story concept by Nancy Holder) was released in November 2018, The Magnificent Nine (James Lovegrove) was released in March 2019, and The Ghost Machine (James Lovegrove) was released in March 2020.
 The series has been well-received, with the first four books winning or being shortlisted for major awards for tie-in fiction: Big Damn Hero was nominated for the 2019 Dragon Award for Best Media Tie-In Novel, The Magnificent Nine was nominated for the 2020 Scribe Award for Best Original Novel - Speculative, The Ghost Machine won the 2020 Dragon Award for Best Media Tie-In Novel and was nominated for the 2021 Scribe Award for Best Original Novel - Speculative and Generations won the 2021 Dragon Award for Best Media Tie-In Novel.

-Additional novels have since been announced.
-Four more novels have been released so far.
-Generations (Tim Lebbon) was originally scheduled for October 2019 but delayed to November 2020, while Life Signs (James Lovegrove) was released in March 2021, Carnival (Una McCormack) in January 2022 and What Makes Us Mighty (M. K. England) in July 2022.
-A second novel from Una McCormack, Coup de Grâce, will be released in April 2023.
+Six additional novels have since been released: Generations (Tim Lebbon) was originally scheduled for October 2019 but delayed to November 2020, Life Signs (James Lovegrove) in March 2021, Carnival (Una McCormack) in January 2022, What Makes Us Mighty (M. K. England) in July 2022, Coup de Grâce (Una McCormack) in July 2023, and Aim to Misbehave (Rosiee Thor) in November 2024.
 All available books have audiobook editions narrated by James Anderson Foster.